xquery/curlpipe/README.md

 * I find using [CMake](https://cmake.org/) non intuitive ... its enforced usage on this project is an attempt to learn more (otherwise you would see a Makefile here!).
 * Currently curlscript is http centric in initial releases.
 * Woefully ignorant of windows platform ... looking at [appveyor](https://www.appveyor.com/) to eventually help solve that ([issue #2](https://github.com/xquery/curlscript/issues/2)).
-* Curlscript is a little language and most likely missing features of your 'favourite' language ... in that respect it is designed as an adjunct

 ## Developing curlscript

 Please [raise an issue](https://github.com/xquery/curlscript/issues) or make a contribution by forking the repository and creating a [pr](https://github.com/xquery/curlscript/pulls).